openziti/ziti-doc/docusaurus/docs/introduction/_components.md

 ### OpenZiti Controller

-The Ziti Controller is the central function of the Ziti Network.
-The Ziti Controller provides the configuration plane.
-It is responsible for configuring Ziti services as well as being the central point for managing the identities used by users, devices and the nodes making up the Ziti Network.
+The OpenZiti Controller is the central function of the OpenZiti Network.
+The OpenZiti Controller provides the configuration plane.
+It is responsible for configuring OpenZiti services as well as being the central point for managing the identities used by users, devices and the nodes making up the OpenZiti Network.
-Lastly but critically, the Ziti Controller is responsible for authentication and authorization for every connection in the Ziti network.
+Lastly but critically, the OpenZiti Controller is responsible for authentication and authorization for every connection in the OpenZiti Network.

-The Ziti Controller must be configured with public key infrastructure (pki).
-The configured pki is used to create secure, mutually authenticated TLS (mTLS) network connections between any two pieces of the Ziti Network.
-The Ziti Controller does not provide its own pki but for the Ziti Controller to sign certificate requests (CSR) the Ziti Controller will need to be configured with a key and certificate used for signing.
-(Optionally, the Ziti CLI can be used to generate a pki if needed)
+The OpenZiti Controller must be configured with public key infrastructure (pki).
+The configured pki is used to create secure, mutually authenticated TLS (mTLS) network connections between any two pieces of the OpenZiti Network.
+The OpenZiti Controller does not provide its own pki but for the OpenZiti Controller to sign certificate requests (CSR) the OpenZiti Controller will need to be configured with a key and certificate used for signing.
+(Optionally, the OpenZiti CLI can be used to generate a pki if needed)

-The Ziti Controller also supports using a third-party pki should the operator of the Ziti Network have an existing pki they wish to reuse.
-Utilizing a third-party CA pushes the burden of obtaining and distributing properly signed certificates to the operator of the Ziti network but for sophisticated customers this might make overall management of the network easier.
+The OpenZiti Controller also supports using a third-party pki should the operator of the OpenZiti Network have an existing pki they wish to reuse.
+Utilizing a third-party CA pushes the burden of obtaining and distributing properly signed certificates to the operator of the OpenZiti Network but for sophisticated customers this might make overall management of the network easier.
-The Ziti Controller uses an out of process database (Postgres) to store the information needed to manage the network.
+The OpenZiti Controller uses a local database based on [bbolt](https://github.com/etcd-io/bbolt) to store the information needed to manage the network.

 ### OpenZiti Fabric Router

-Ziti Fabric Routers are the fundamental building blocks of the Ziti Network.
-These routers are responsible for securely and reliably delivering traffic from one Ziti Network node to the traffic’s destination.
+OpenZiti Fabric Routers are the fundamental building blocks of the OpenZiti Network.
+These routers are responsible for securely and reliably delivering traffic from one OpenZiti Network node to the traffic’s destination.

 Ziti Fabric Routers are linked together to form a mesh network.
 This mesh is